The Principle Of Thought

 We are not really thinking about business or money or relationships from an evidence-based, objective point of view...

-We are thinking about business based on whatever thoughts we came up with about business and the same goes with money and relationships and every other area of life.
+We are thinking about business based on whatever thoughts and beliefs we came up with about business.
+And the same goes with money, relationships, career, and every other area of life.

-Let's dive deeper and experience the Principle of Thought firsthand, so you can start to implement it in your very next coaching session
+Let's dive deeper and experience the Principle of Thought firsthand, so you can start to implement it with yourself and in your very next coaching session.

 Answer the following questions: